lohitpt252003/DATA/scripts/test/README.md

 ### `test_notes_md.py`

 Validates the `notes.md` file for a specific problem.
 This file is optional and can be empty or missing.
+If present, it should use correct LaTeX syntax for mathematical expressions (rendered with KaTeX).

 **Usage:**